Oskang09/flutter-redux-cb2019/README.md

 This will run the `store.dispatch(ACTION)` code in ui code mean one of the ui action has been firing. ( Button Tap, GestureDetector or anything else can dispatch action )

 2. [Middleware] receive action & run async middleware

 This will run before reducer. since middleware is async so won't block main thread if you don't block it at other middleware.

 3. [Reducer] receive action & run

 This will run the action if middleware doesn't block.
 Missing `next(action);` at middleware will make the action stop at middleware part.
 Reducers will resolve based on given action and return new state.

 4. [UI]

 In here UI will again read updated state and re-rendering components.

 5. [Selector]

 When receiving new state and updated value, you can use selectors to filter the data based on your defined function such as filtering product price lower than 5 from a list of all products.

-Lastly [State Model] is th eone who has been pass around in workflow like a football and make it work like magic. ( defined at models.dart )
+Lastly [State Model] is the one who has been pass around in workflow like a football and make it work like magic. ( defined at models.dart )

 ### Extra information for async workflow